bao-project/bao-docs/source/bao_hyp/config.rst

 --------------------

-Bao's configuration file allows you to partition the platforms' hardware resources, such as CPU cores, memory, or devices, by assigning them one or more VMs.
+Bao's configuration file allows you to partition the platforms' hardware resources, such as CPU cores, memory, or devices, by assigning them to one or more VMs.
 It also allows you to configure the guest image to run on that VM.
 In Bao, resources are exclusively assigned to each VM, including communication channels between two or more VMs, which may utilize shared memory or dedicated links.